appcelerator-archive/appc.oracledb/README.md

 # Oracle Connector

-This is an Arrow connector to Oracle.
+This is an Arrow connector to Oracle Database.

 ## Installation